| 29

 received a yellow card.

-4 November 1997
+4 November 1997 Notts

-Notts County 1 Chester City 2
+County 1 Chester City 2 Notts

-Hendon, Pearce, I.Richardson, Strodder, Baraclough,
+County: Ward, Hendon, Pearce, I.Richardson,

-Finnan, Derry, Farrell, G.Jones (Martindale 76/ Robinson
+Strodder, Baraclough, Finnan, Derry, Farrell, G.Jones

-86), Robson.
-Sub not used: S.Jones.
+(Martindale 76/ Robinson 86), Robson.
+Sub not used:

-Chester City: Brown, Dobson, Giles, N.Richardson,
+Chester City: Brown, Dobson, Giles,

-Jenkins, Alsford, Bennett, Priest, McDonald, Flitcroft, Rimmer
+N.Richardson, Jenkins, Alsford, Bennett, Priest, McDonald,

-(Murphy 86).
-Subs not used: Shelton, Thomas.
+Flitcroft, Rimmer (Murphy 86).
+Subs not used: Shelton,

 Referee: Paul Taylor (Cheshunt).

-This was a remarkable result in many
+was a remarkable result in many ways as City, with one

-ways as City, with one of the worst away records in
+of the worst away records in the league, won thanks

-the league, won thanks to a late Gary Bennett strike.
+to a late Gary Bennett strike.
+With Wayne Brown playing

-With Wayne Brown playing only his fourth league game
+only his fourth league game in goal, Ryan Dobson making

-in goal, Ryan Dobson making only his second start for
+only his second start for City and youngster Martin

-City and youngster Martin Giles making his debut at
+Giles making his debut at left back.

-It was one-way stuff for most of the game
+It was one-way stuff for most of the game and City had

-saves that denied County.
-Although at fault for the
+County.
+Although at fault for the goal (he dropped Mark

-goal (he dropped Mark Robson's corner) his handling
+Robson's corner) his handling in difficult conditions

-in difficult conditions was superb all night and his
+was superb all night and his long kick forward with

-long kick forward with minutes left led to City's winner.
+minutes left led to City's winner.

-Derry headed wide midway through
+Derry headed wide midway through the

 But City hit back immediately through Rod McDonald.

-Priest flicked the ball through to the striker and
+Priest flicked the ball through to the striker and his

-to hold a long-range effort from Ian Richardson.
+a long-range effort from Ian Richardson.

 On 87 minutes a massive clearance